 Answered By: Stephanie Villamor

-Primary Sources are original documents about an event, person, object, product or work of art; written or created by someone directly involved in the event or experience and presenting information in its original form.
+Primary Sources are original documents about an event, person, object, product or work of art that was written or created by someone directly involved in the event or experience and presenting information in its original form.

-Examples: Monographs, Autobiographies, Letters, Diaries, Interview Transcripts, Statistical data from research study,
+Examples: Autobiographies, Letters, Diaries, Interview Transcripts, Statistical data from research study

-Secondary Sources - Not original; created using an original source.
-It is anything that describes, interpreters, evaluates, analyses information from primary sources.
+Secondary Sources - Not original but were created using an original source.
+These are anything that describes, interprets, evaluates, or analyzes information from primary sources.

 Examples: Encyclopedias, Biographies, Reviews, Books, Textbooks and Articles that analyze and summarize information from the primary research.
 The authors of the secondary sources did not do studies or experiments.